shivakumarbanavath/Python-Assignment1/README.md

-# Python Assignment: Task 1 and Task 2
+# Python Assignment 1: Task 1 and Task 2

 This repository contains two beginner-level Python programs created as part of an academic assignment.
 The programs demonstrate basic Python concepts such as user input, arithmetic operations,